yieldthedog/yieldthedog.github.com/source/_posts/2012-07-15-command-line-gems.markdown

 creates a simple http server

 - [strace](http://linux.die.net/man/1/strace)
-strace is a power debugging utility for Linux and some other Unix-like systems to monitor the system calls used by a program
+strace is a powerful debugging utility for Linux and some other Unix-like systems, to monitor the system calls used by a program

 - [mplayer](http://www.mplayerhq.hu/design7/news.html)
 command line media player with a great feature set and minimal footprint